|Course Length:||3 Years Full-Time|

-The Faculty of Health and Social Care is one of the leading providers of education and training for health and social care professionals in the North West of England.
+The Faculty of Health, Social Care and Medicine offers some of the best facilities for the education and training of health and social care professionals in the country.

-SWP1014 Theory and Methods (20 credits)
+SWP1019Theory and Methods (30 credits)

 Theory and Methods examines a range of theories, methods, approaches and concepts central to social work in order to equip you with the foundational knowledge, skills and values necessary to provide an effective social work service to individuals, families, carers, groups and communities.